Deepak290701/StoryApp/Flow.md

 ✅ Made the nav bar for the dashboard.

-✅ Now Storeing the session of the login using mongostore.
+✅ Now Storing the session of the login using mongostore.

+✅ Made StoriesSchema for all the user

+✅ Now sending stories for the user logged in to his
+    dashbboard .

+✅

+✅

+✅

+✅

 ✅

 ✅